yisomething/Numerical-Methods/lab1/README.md

-This is written document for lab1. cmput340
+# This is written document for lab1. cmput340

-yiyang3 1503849
+# author Yiyang Wang

-for exercise 1 : e1.m
+## for exercise 1 :
-    	       	 e2.m
-		 hi.jpg
+* e1.m
+' vectorize the for loop and compare the time '
-Vectorized code runs faster because it doesnt contains loops, and it has shorter lines.
+' Vectorized code runs faster because it doesnt contains loops, and it has shorter lines.'
+* e2.m
+* hi.jpg

     exercise 2: ex2.m
 	     	fwdSubst.m